SenpaiSepehr/Bioinformatics-Genomics/Assignment1/SN-A1.md

 It is up to you to implement the remaining steps:

     #?# 1.
 Fill in the rest of the Snakefile to include rules for sorting the aligned data, indexing the sorted data, and calling variants.
-(5 pts)

-    #SepehrNouri97912356
     configfile: "config.yaml"

     rule all: